 Mr. Ernest McMillan, Founder

 Mr. Ernest McMillan was born in Dallas, Texas, and is a veteran human rights activist with a history of working through the 60's in Mississippi, Alabama, and Georgia with the Student Non-Violent Coordinating Committee.
-Mr. McMillan conceived and implemented the Fifth Ward Enrichment Program (FWEP) in June 1984 as a department of the Urban Affairs Corporation.
-FWEP became a free standing agency of June 1, 1996 with Mr. McMillan as the executive director.
-FWEP is a school-housed, community based primary prevention program.
+Mr. McMillan conceived and implemented the Urban Enrichment Institute - UEI (formerly the Fifth Ward Enrichment Program Incorporated -FWEP)in June 1984 as a department of the Urban Affairs Corporation.
+UEI became a free standing agency of June 1, 1996 with Mr. McMillan as the executive director.
+UEI is a school-housed, community based primary prevention program.
 It is designed to pre-empt negative environmental influences and promote the positive development of high-risk, inner-city boys.
-FWEP has served as an effective support and intervention system for young African-American and Hispanic males.
+UEI has served as an effective support and intervention system for young African-American and Hispanic males.

 Mr. McMillan received an Associate of Arts degree in History and Government at Brazos Junior College in Texas and has completed further study in history, government, and political science at Morehouse College in Atlanta, UT Arlington, and the University of Houston at Clear Lake City, Texas.